Ramus-hub/Reddit-stress-detection-nlp/README.md

 - Present results and recommendations

 ## How to Run the Code
-Step 1 — Install dependencies
-bashpip install -r requirements.txt
+- Step 1 — Install dependencies: bashpip install -r requirements.txt

-Step 2 — Generate the dataset
-Open and run milestone_2.ipynb from top to bottom.
+- Step 2 — Generate the dataset: Open and run milestone_2.ipynb from top to bottom.
 This will produce the cleaned_data_set.csv file.

-Step 3 — Run the analysis notebooks
-Once cleaned_data_set.csv is generated, run the following notebooks in any order:
+- Step 3 — Run the analysis notebooks: Once cleaned_data_set.csv is generated, run the following notebooks in any order: classification.ipynb regression.ipynb clustering.ipynb

-classification.ipynb
-regression.ipynb
-clustering.ipynb
         fpgrowth.ipynb

 Make sure cleaned_data_set.csv is in the same folder as the notebooks before running them.